 Although it might seem a purely technical or practical issue, the problem of actually traversing such data flows lies at the heart of digital sociology as well as many parts of contemporary culture.
 The constant updating of events, the relatively frequent advent of new flows of data, the teeming and burgeoning ways of inhabiting the reefs of digital infrastructures, many of which are developed and available on Github itself, confront digital sociology with challenges and alluring possibilities.
-Unlike the major social media platforms or even the legion of startup companies in London, New York, San Francisco, Shanghai, Berlin or Amsterdam who offer ways of packaging, summarising, monitoring or shaping flows of data in networks, digital sociologists do not have hundreds of developers to wrangle data, dozens of computers and disk-drive arrayed in racks to expedite the process of searching or exploring the data.
+Unlike the major social media platforms or even the legion of startup companies in London, New York, San Francisco, Shanghai, Berlin or Amsterdam who offer ways of packaging, summarising, monitoring or shaping flows of data in networks; digital sociologists do not have hundreds of developers to wrangle data, dozens of computers and disk-drives arrayed in racks to expedite the process of searching or exploring the data.
 Given the billions of events welling-up in diverse APIs, what can digital sociology do?
 Should it sample and filter according to the criteria of adequacy and representativeness?